 Acceptable proof of matching funds includes, but is not limited to: a letter of commitment, a copy of a check, receipts of deposit, or a copy of an agreement between the applicant and another sponsor.
 A list of sponsors and/or in-kind contributions is not acceptable proof.
-Applicants awarded funding will need to provide HTA with proof of at least 20% matching funds in cash as a deliverable due for first payment, and the other 20% in cash as a deliverable due for final payment.
+Applicants awarded funding will need to provide HTA with proof of at least 50% matching funds in cash as a deliverable due for first payment.